Sciatakae/STM32-SCD30-Calibration-Tool/README.md

 - Currently no FRC calibration option/feature as I dont have a second reference to calibrate this sensor, but I will update the code when I make progress in this route.

-The SCD30 driver repository: https://github.com/Sensirion/embedded-i2c-scd30
+Official Sensiron SCD30 driver: https://github.com/Sensirion/embedded-i2c-scd30

 Sensiron SCD30 datasheet: https://sensirion.com/media/documents/4EAF6AF8/61652C3C/Sensirion_CO2_Sensors_SCD30_Datasheet.pdf